 Ms. Billes is President and a director of Albikin Management Inc., an investment holding company.
 She is Chairman of the Canadian Tire Foundation for Families and a director of Canadian Tire Bank.
 Ms. Billes is the daughter of Canadian Tire co-founder A.J.
-Billes and has been the controlling shareholder since 1997.
-She is also, a director of Marlore Enterprises Ltd. and Tire 'N' Me Pty.
+Billes and has beneficially owned or controlled a majority of the Common Shares since 1997.
+She is also a director of Marlore Enterprises Ltd. and Tire 'N' Me Pty.
 Ltd., and a member of the Board of Trustees of the Calgary Women's Emergency Shelter - Endowment Fund Trust.

 Ms. Billes has served on the boards of several public companies.
 She received an Honorary Doctorate of Commerce degree from Ryerson University in 2002.
-Ms. Billes is also Honourary Counsel Emeritus for the Republic of Chile, Southern Alberta Region and past member of the Board of Trustees of the Sunnybrook Medical Centre Foundation.
+Ms. Billes is also Honourary Consul Emeritus for the Republic of Chile, Southern Alberta Region and past member of the Board of Trustees of the Sunnybrook Medical Centre Foundation.

-Owen G. Billes, 36 St. Catharines, Ontario, Canada
+Owen G. Billes, 37 St. Catharines, Ontario, Canada